smartdevicelink/sdl_requirements/detailed_docs/Resumption/DataResumption/DataResumption_TRS.md

 2. Strore correct `<isMedia>` value for each app received in RegisterAppInterface_request and allowed by Policies to resumption database
 3. Continue generating resumption related data (in case getting some from mobile application) without sending OnHashChanged notification to mobile app

 _Information: HMI closes both BT and USB transports together with sending BC.OnExitAllApplications (SUSPEND).
 SDL is not in time to unregister all of the applications.
-SDL will resume them upon the next ign_on.
-Such operation is ok with Ford (confirmed in e-mail attached)_
+SDL will resume them upon the next ign_on._

 3.
 In case